Expand description

 Ext - The extension emitted import specifiers use (

-import … from "./x.<ext>"). - Roots
+import … from "./x.<ext>"). - Project

 - Where a project’s

-.bynkfiles live. - Unit
+.bynkfiles live. - Schema

 Kind - Distinguishes a commons from a context (and from a test) in the project graph.
 Tests are a third kind in v0.7.